Knee Problems and InjuriesSkip to the navigation

-Exercise and stay active.
+- Exercise and stay active.
 Talk to your doctor about exercises and activities that are right for you.
 Begin slowly, especially if you have been inactive.
-For more information, see
+For more information, see the topic Fitness.

-Do not smoke or use other tobacco products.
+- Do not smoke or use other tobacco products.
 Smoking increases your chances of having osteoporosis.
 It also causes problems with the blood supply in your legs and slows healing.
-For more information, see the topic
+For more information, see the topic Quitting Smoking.

 Knee injuries such as bruises, burns, fractures, cuts, or punctures may be caused by abuse.
 Suspect possible abuse when an injury cannot be explained or does not match the explanation, repeated injuries occur, or the explanations for the cause of the injury change.
 You may be able to prevent further abuse by reporting it and seeking help.

 To prepare for your appointment, see the topic Making the Most of Your Appointment.

 You can help your doctor diagnose and treat your condition by being prepared to answer the following questions:

 - How long have you had your symptoms?